 \subsection{Experiments with Relocate}

-\textbf{Main comparisons.} We evaluate and benchmark four methods: SOIL, GAIL+, DAPG, and RL on the \emph{Relocate} tasks.
-The results is presented in terms of \emph{success rate} in Table~\ref{tab:success_rate} and training curve in Figure~\ref{fig:relocation}.
-A trial is counted as success only when the final position of the object (after executing the policy for 200 steps) is within 0.1 unit length to the specified target.
-Note that both the initial object position and target position are randomized for each episode.
-Figure~\ref{fig:relocation} shows the average reward by three policies trained with different seeds.
-The x-axis is the update iterations during training and the average-return of y-axis is normalized to the same range for all five relocate tasks.
+\textbf{Main comparisons.} We benchmark four methods: SOIL, GAIL+, DAPG, and RL on the \emph{relocate} tasks.
+The \emph{success rate} is shown in Table~\ref{tab:success_rate} and training curves are in Figure~\ref{fig:relocation}.
+A trial is counted as success only when the final position of the object (after 200 steps) is within 0.1 unit length to the target.
+The initial object position and target position are randomized.
+In figure~\ref{fig:relocation}, the x-axis is training iterations and the y-axis is normalized average-return over three seeds.

-Both Table~\ref{tab:success_rate} and Figure~\ref{fig:relocation} show that the imitation learning methods can outperform the RL baseline for all five tasks.
-For relocating mustard bottle and sugar box, a pure RL agent cannot learn anything without the help of human demonstrations.
-For sugar box and large clamp, SOIL can performs the best while DAPG achieves the comparable or better performance on mug, mustard bottle, and tomato soup can.
-The difference between state-only and state-action imitation learning is caused by the different ways the action is computed.
-For using the inverse dynamics method analytically during motion retargeting, we clip the motor command between the lower and upper limit of action space.
-When computing action for sugar box (which is relatively heavy), the computed motor command often gets out of the limits, which hurts the quality of the action and affects imitation learning performance for DAPG and GAIL+.
-Instead of computing the action analytically, SOIL learns the inverse dynamics model to estimate the action online during training, which allows for more flexibility.
+Both Table~\ref{tab:success_rate} and Figure~\ref{fig:relocation} show that the imitation learning methods outperform RL baseline for all five tasks.
+For mustard bottle and sugar box, a pure RL agent is not able to learn anything.
+SOIL performs the best for sugar box while DAPG achieves comparable or better performance on mug, mustard bottle, and tomato soup can. \emph{Relocate} with sugar box is most challenging since it is tall and thin with a flat surface.
+Once it drops on the table, it is hard to grasp again.
+We conjecture training the inverse dynamics model online in SOIL helps obtain more accurate action for \emph{Relocate}.